Governance & Elections

 Newcomers at Calvary are encouraged to attend our regularly occurring membership classes.
 The classes provide a personal introduction to Calvary, our beliefs, and our organization, and they are led by Pastor Munro.
 All participants receive a copy of our Core Documents (which include our Mission, Purpose, Articles of Faith, and Constitution) as part of the class materials.

-Our most recent congregational meeting was held on Sunday, August 5 after the morning worship service.
-As a part of the agenda, Constitutional updates were presented for review and will be voted during a special congregational meeting on November 11, 2018.
-Members who did not receive an amendment summary at the meeting may pick one up at Table 2 in the Galleria.
+Our most recent annual congregational meeting was held on Sunday, August 5 after the morning worship service.
+As a part of the agenda, Constitutional and Article of Faith updates were presented for review and passed during a special congregational meeting on November 11, 2018.
+Click here to read our updated Articles of Faith.

 Following the pattern in Acts 6:1–7, the Calvary congregation identifies potential candidates for elder and deacon through the nomination process.
 The serving elders then review the candidates according to biblical qualification and present qualifying candidates to the congregation for election.
 Scripture is clear that it is the Holy Spirit who guides us in choosing elders and deacons for service (Acts 20:28).
 Elders serve for 4-year terms and deacons serve for 3-year terms.